 Qualifications for Overseers

 3 The saying is trustworthy: If a man is reaching out to be an overseer, he is desirous of a fine work.
 2 The overseer must be above reproach, the husband of one wife, temperate, sober-minded, respectable, hospitable, able to teach, 3 not a drunkard, not quarrelsome but reasonable, not fighting, not a lover of money.
-4 One who manages his own household well, having his children in subjection with all dignity, 5 (but if a man does not know how to manage his own household, how will he take care of the congregation of God?), 6 not a newly converted man, or he may become puffed up with conceit and and fall into the judgment passed on the Devil.
+4 A man who manages his own household well, having his children in subjection with all seriousness, 5 (but if a man does not know how to manage his own household, how will he take care of the congregation of God?), 6 not a newly converted man, or he may become puffed up with conceit and fall into the judgment passed on the Devil.
 7 And he must have a good reputation with those outside, so that he will not fall into reproach and the snare of the devil.

 Qualifications for Servants

 8 Servants likewise must be men of dignity, not double-tongued, not addicted to much wine, not greedy of dishonest gain, 9 but holding to the mystery of the faith with a clear conscience.
 10 These men must also first be tested; then let them serve as servants if they are beyond reproach.
 11 Women should likewise be dignified, not slanderous, but sober-minded, faithful in all things.
 12 Servants must be husbands of one wife, managing their children well and their own households.
 13 For those who have served well as servants obtain for themselves a good standing and great confidence in the faith that is in Christ Jesus.

 14 I am writing you these things, though I am hoping to come to you shortly; 15 but in case I am delayed, I am writing so that you will know how one ought to conduct himself in the household of God, which is the congregation of the living God, the pillar and bulwark of the truth.
 16 And confessedly, great is the mystery of godliness: